Redfin Reports Home Sales Slumped 35% in November, the Biggest Decline on Record

 Redfin ( www.redfin.com ) is a technology-powered real estate company.
 We help people find a place to live with brokerage, rentals, lending, title insurance, and renovations services.
 We sell homes for more money and charge half the fee.
 We also run the country’s #1 real estate brokerage site.
 Our home-buying customers see homes first with on-demand tours, and our lending and title services help them close quickly.
 Customers selling a home can have our renovations crew fix up their home to sell for top dollar.
 Our rentals business empowers millions nationwide to find apartments and houses for rent.
 Since launching in 2006, we’ve saved customers more than $1 billion in commissions.
 We serve more than 100 markets across the U.S. and Canada and employ over 5,000 people.

 For more information or to contact a local Redfin real estate agent, visit www.redfin.com.
 To learn about housing market trends and download data, visit the Redfin Data Center.
 To be added to Redfin’s press release distribution list, email firstname.lastname@example.org.
 To view Redfin’s press center, click here.

 CONTACT: Redfin Journalist Services:

-INDUSTRY KEYWORD: CONSTRUCTION & PROPERTY DATA ANALYTICS INTERNET PROFESSIONAL SERVICES TECHNOLOGY OTHER CONSTRUCTION & PROPERTY OTHER TECHNOLOGY RESIDENTIAL BUILDING & REAL ESTATE
+INDUSTRY KEYWORD: APPS/APPLICATIONS MOBILE/WIRELESS TECHNOLOGY CONSTRUCTION & PROPERTY REIT SOFTWARE BUILDING SYSTEMS INTERNET DATA MANAGEMENT RESIDENTIAL BUILDING & REAL ESTATE

 Copyright Business Wire 2022.